-Honeydew: WATCHLIST Honeydew production has started to improve with a decent spread of sizing (5/6s) seen over the past few days this week rather than exclusively jumbo fruit as was reported last week.
-Overall availability remains limited, which is keeping the markets firm, but we can finally, confidently, cover all contractual commitments this week.
+Honeydew: Honeydew production has started to improve with a decent spread of sizing (5/6s) seen over the past few days this week, rather than exclusively jumbo fruit as was reported last week.
+Overall availability remains limited, which is keeping the markets firm, but we can finally cover all contractual commitments this week.
 Honeydew quality has been clean, strong and brix levels remain at mostly 12-14% levels.

-Watermelon: Stable supply available and demand is light.
-Fruit is being harvested from a number of regions: California, Michigan, Texas as well as Mexico.
+Watermelon: Lighter supply available and demand is light.
+Fruit is being harvested from a number of regions: California, Texas and Mexico.
+Summer regions are starting to wind down and will all transition South to either Mexico or Florida.